spatialthoughts/projects/geeup/README.md

 This scripts were written for uploading some eMODIS NDVI files to GEE via the [geeup](https://github.com/samapriya/geeup) tool.

-The scripts assume the following directory structureThe scripts can be modified to suit any other dataset.
+The scripts assume the following directory structure.
+For other datasets, the scripts should be modified to match the filename pattern and directory structure.

 ```
 Desktop